codefresh-io/cap-docs.codefresh.io/_docs/clients/csdp-cli.md

 ---
-title: "Download CLI"
+title: "Download/upgrade Codefresh CLI"
 description: ""
 group: clients
 toc: true
 ---

 You need the Codefresh CLI to install Codefresh runtimes.
-* For the initial download, you also need to generate the API key and create the API authentication context, all from the UI.
+For the initial download, you also need to generate the API key and create the API authentication context, all from the UI.
-* Subsequent downloads for upgrade purposes require you to only run the download command, using existing API credentials.
+If upgrades are needed, the CLI notifies you through a banner, and you can use the existing API credentials.

 ### Download Codefresh CLI
 Downloading the Codefresh CLI requires you to select the download mode and OS, generate an API key, and authentication context.